Sports Science in Relation to Medicine BSc

 Capstone Research Project (40 credits) – You'll undertake a research, workplace, or social justice capstone experience, collaborating with others on a project or task to co-create a solution or output to a problem relevant to the Biomedical Sciences.
 The module consists of project-based experiential learning, allowing you to “learn by doing”.
 You'll be given ownership and responsibility for your education, developing new experiences and competencies, which will be extremely beneficial to your future career.

-Advanced Exercise Physiology (10 credits) - You will discuss and critically analyze key contemporary issues in exercise physiology, evaluate relevant literature, and understand their significance in sport and exercise science.
+Advanced Exercise Physiology (10 credits) - You will discuss and critically analyse key contemporary issues in exercise physiology, evaluate relevant literature, and understand their significance in sport and exercise science.

 The module includes four lectures and tutorials on topics such as muscle oxygen consumption control, muscle fibre type plasticity, cardiac hypertrophy, cardiovascular and pulmonary performance limitations, genetics of human performance, circadian rhythms in performance, the female athlete triad, exercise in pre-puberty, and exercise during pregnancy.